Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Image

-Photo of the product or variant.
-This is pulled from your connected sales platform.
+A photo of the product or variant, pulled from your connected sales platform.

-When viewing stock levels of assembly components (usually in the Variant view of Replenishment), this represents additional/separate units that have already been assembled into final goods.
-These are not available to create new assemblies.
+When viewing the stock levels of assembly components (usually in the Variant view of Replenishment), this figure represents additional/separate units that have already been assembled into final goods.
+These units are not available to create new assemblies.

 In-Stock % (In-Stock percentage)

-This is the inverse of the Stockout % metrics.
+The In-Stock percentage is the inverse of the Stockout percentage metric.

 Stockouts are the days when a product is out of stock.

-IP tags (Inventory Planner tags) allow you to assign tags within your IP account.
-These allow you to group, filter or search using these labels.
+IP tags (Inventory Planner tags) allow you to assign tags to variants within your IP account.
+These allow you to group, filter or search for variants using these labels.
 Read more about how to set up IP tags here.

-If there is a component of your bundle that is not sold individually, you can create an IP variant.
-An IP Variant only exists in Inventory Planner.
+A component of a bundle that isn't sold as an individual variant.
+IP variants only exist in Inventory Planner.
 Read more about how to set up an IP variant here.

 L